 Ideally, from a User Experience doctrine perspective, an application having a great user experience design should not require help manuals.
 Similarly, from a software design perspective, great quality code shouldn’t require much documentation either!

 In addition, if it’s your own technical team that’s implementing, you should also consider buying a support subscription.
-Therefore, it’s imperative that your chosen CMS comes with a support option, either from the CMS vendor itself or from a third-party, possibly like JKT.
+Therefore, it’s imperative that your chosen CMS comes with a support option, either from the CMS vendor itself or from a third party, possibly like JK Tech.